 If you have suffered a brain injury as a result of a car accident, slip-and-fall accident or any other form of negligence or wrongdoing, you may be able to file a personal injury lawsuit against the at-fault parties seeking compensation.

-You may be able to claim compensation for damages including medical expenses, lost income, hospitalization, cost of rehabilitation, lost future income, permanent injuries, disabilities, pain and suffering and emotional distress.
-An experienced California brain injury lawyer will be able to help victims and their families evaluate their legal rights and options.
+You may be able to claim compensation for damages, including medical expenses, lost income, hospitalization, cost of rehabilitation, lost future income, permanent injuries, disabilities, pain and suffering, and emotional distress.
+An experienced California brain injury lawyer can help victims and their families evaluate their legal rights and options.